miklevin/MikeLev.in/_posts/2025-02-20-grok3-markdown-problem.md

 ---
 title: Grok 3 Markdown Problem
 permalink: /futureproof/grok3-markdown-problem/
 description: I'm cautiously optimistic about Grok 3, but this broken markdown problem is a show stopper for me.
 Hopefully they notice and fix it.
+(FIXED!
+At least on grok.com)
 layout: post
 sort_order: 2
 ---